Baked Cinnamon Apple Wedges | Made by Meaghan Moineau

 Why You’ll Love It

-• Customizable: You can easily adapt the recipe to suit your taste preferences or dietary needs.
+• Customizable: Easily adapt the ingredients to your taste or dietary needs.

 Ingredients